JeremyHeleine/PSVBuilder/README.md

 ## Usage

-A live version of PSVBuilder will be available soon.
-In the meantime, you can use it on your computer.
+A live version of PSVBuilder can be used [right here](http://jeremyheleine.github.io/PSVBuilder/).
+You can also use it on your computer.
 To do that, download this repo or, better, clone it on your computer.
 Then, just open the `index.html` file in a browser (you don't even need a server).

 Basically, PSVBuilder will generate a very general Photo Sphere Viewer code.
 In this code, you will need to indicate the path or the URL of a panorama, and the ID of the container.
 You can manually copy this code, or you can use the dedicated button to copy it directly into your clipboard, if you have a compatible browser.